Large-scale variation in reionization history caused by Baryon-dark matter streaming velocity: IGM after Reionization

 \section{IGM after Reionization}

 We track the fate of SSGSs after the onset of the external ionizing background radiation (EIBR) in the snapshots produced from the previous steps.
-We use the ``GADGET-RT" code developed from P16, where the EIBR is simulated with a self-shielding scheme and a non-equilibrium chemistry of hydrogen and helium-related species described in \cite{2006ApJ...652....6Y,2007ApJ...663..687Y}.
+We use the GADGET-RT code developed from P16, where the EIBR is simulated with a self-shielding scheme and a nonequilibrium chemistry of the hydrogen and helium-related species described in \cite{2006ApJ...652....6Y,2007ApJ...663..687Y}.
 Among the chemical reactions included in the code, the ionization (${\rm H} \rightarrow {\rm H^{+}} + e^{-}$) and recombination (${\rm H^{+}} + e^{-} \rightarrow {\rm H}$) of hydrogen are relevant to our calculations.
-We turn on the blackbody radiation of $10^5$ K with photo-ionization rate of $9.2\times 10^{-12}~{\rm cm}^{-2}~{\rm s}^{-1}~{\rm Hz}^{-1}~{\rm sr}$ in the pre-reionization IGM generated from the previous steps.
+We turn on the blackbody radiation of $10^5$ K with photo-ionization rate of $9.2\times 10^{-12}~{\rm cm}^{-2}~{\rm s}^{-1}~{\rm Hz}^{-1}~{\rm sr}$ or $\Gamma_{-12}=9.2$ in the pre-reionization IGM generated from the previous steps.
 The spectral energy distribution and radiation intensity of EIBR have been shown to have a minor impact on the evolution of SSGSs in P16, D20, and C20.

-At the onset of the EIBR, gas particles with their densities below $n\equiv \rho/m_p \approx 10^{-1}~{\rm cm}^{-3}$, where $m_p$ is the proton mass, is fully exposed to the ionizing radiation since we do not expect these particles to be self-shielded.
-Then, the shielding algorithm delays the ionization of the particles with higher densities.
 For each chemistry time step, we first list all the gas particles of which hydrogen is more than 50\% neutral.
 For each of those target particles, we locate the neighboring particles within 200 physical parsecs utilizing the tree structures prepared for the gravity solver.
 We, then, calculate the average neutral hydrogen column density for six directions, $\pm x$, $\pm y$, and $\pm z$, for each target particle.
 This way, we ionize neutral regions from the outskirt while shielding the inner part of the gas clump properly.
-P16 has shown that this radiative-transfer algorithm reproduces physical quantities of evaporating minihalo gas with high accuracy.
-The minihalo gas is practically the only neutral gas that is shielded against the EIBR for a long enough time to affect the results ($>10^6$ yr).
+P16 has shown that this radiative-transfer algorithm reproduces physical quantities of evaporating MH gas with high accuracy.
+The MH gas is practically the only neutral gas that is shielded against the EIBR for a significant amount of time in the simulation ($>$$10^6$ yr).